cviviers/graph-physics/README.md

 ## Colab Wise

 - [ ] One notebook for the cylinder
+- [ ] One notebook for the 3D plate
 - [ ] One notebook for the coarse aneurysm

 ## Educational wise